fitzlucassen/Room25/README.md

 TODO
 ----
-* Aucune prévision des actions pour gardien révélé
+* No action planning for guardian revealed
-* Révélation des rôles
+* Revealation of roles
 * WebRTC
-* Contrainte des sens de l'action contrôller
+* Constraints of controller action sens
-* Possibilité de sortir pour fin du jeu
+* Possibility to go out to end the game
-* Graphisme
+* Design